zoho books vs quickbooks online

 The dashboard offers quick access to reports, invoices, and banking.

-Its mobile app is highly functional, and many accountants are familiar with the platform, which makes collaboration seamless.
+Its mobile app (iOS or Android) is highly functional, and many accountants are familiar with the platform, which makes collaboration seamless.

 Zoho Books